 Classes covering social innovation topics are offered in a number of different departments across campus.
 Below are a few examples of classes specifically offered through the Ballard Center to help students learn how to Do Good Better.
 Many of these classes are broadly applicable to a number of different programs and majors, even if they’re not listed in your major’s Changemaker MAP.
 Be sure to talk to the Ballard Center and your adviser about incorporating them into your graduation plan.

 - Social Innovation & Social Entrepreneurship Lecture Series~^+ (BUS M 371R; 1 credit): Come listen as various social innovators discuss their various paths to making the world a better place.
 This course is offered in the fall and winter.

 - Social Innovation—Do Good Better+ (BUS M 375; 3 credits) The Do Good Better course helps students from all majors discover various ways that they can get involved in social innovation (e.g. starting a social venture, working for a nonprofit, volunteering, etc.); develop skills to critically analyze social ventures; and develop a personalized plan on how to create a life of purpose.
-This three-credit course is offered only in the fall.
+This is a three-credit course.

 - Social Innovation Projects^+ (BUS M 491R; 3 credits): SIP is the Ballard Center’s on-campus internship program that allows students to work on semester-long projects from top-tier social innovation organizations.
 To learn more and to apply, click here.
 Available only during fall and winter.

 - Social Innovation & Social Entrepreneurship* (MBA 692; 1.5 credits): This class focuses on solving issues that social innovators face; understanding complex systems of for-profit, nonprofit and hybrid social ventures; and outlining involvement in social innovation as part of a lifetime of meaningful service.
 Available only during the first term of fall semester.